syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 ### CurrentItem

-The [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in the data grid.
+The [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in data grid.

 Get the current item in the `SfDataGrid.SelectionChanged` event by setting the `SfDataGrid.SelectionMode` as `Multiple` or `SingleDeselect`.
-If the `SelectionMode` is `Single`, currentItem and selectedItem are same.
+If the `SelectionMode` is `Single`, the current item and selected item are same.

-To set the selection mode for the data grid in the SelectionChanged event, follow the code example:

 {% tabs %}
 {% highlight c# %}